-A flagship initiative to regulate online platforms and services, the Digital Services Act (DSA) is set to be released in little over a month, and stakeholders have started gearing up for the “expected-to-be-hottest-debate” of this legislative term in Brussels’ digital scene.
+A flagship initiative to regulate online platforms and services, the Digital Services Act (DSA) is set to be released, and stakeholders have started gearing up for the “expected-to-be-hottest-debate” of this legislative term in Brussels’ digital scene.

 We organised a virtual session at the end of last month to take a deep dive into the DSA and what to expect from the upcoming rulebook for the platform economy.
 In this webinar, we brought together stakeholders and a key policy-maker, Werner Stengg, Cabinet Member of the Executive Vice President Margrethe Vestager, to exchange views on this topic.

 The plan is ambitious, not only will the Commission aim at reforming parts of the 2000 eCommerce Directive (ECD) with the DSA, but it will also seek to introduce ex ante regulation competition and a new competition tool with a separate proposal known as the Digital Markets Act (DMA).

 While the DSA will look into platform accountability, content moderation, enhanced transparency requirements, and appropriate enforcement measures, the DMA will focus on digital markets and ways to ensure these remain competitive and contestable.
 The question is: how will this be achieved?